aharikum/crm_team_3/README.md

 For each role, an employee is randomly placed in a region from the set of "NA", "EU" or "APAC".

-**Note** The role headcounts in this simulation are intentionally reduced.
+**Note:** The role headcounts in this simulation are intentionally reduced.
 Tracking 240 days of behavior per employee produces a very large dataset, and using real-world workforce sizes (~50,000 employees) would make the data unnecessarily heavy and computationally expensive.

 ### Behavioral Features

-Each daily observation includes 9 behavioral indicators:
+Each daily observation includes 9 behavioral indicators, as inspired by what we found from the SEI CERT Insider Threat dataset (referenced linked [here](#references--citations)):

 | Feature | Description | Rationale |
 |---------|-------------|-----------|